mbabaliiryn/Weather_App/README.md

 - Clone the repository to your local machine
 - Run `npm install` to install all the required depencies
 - Run `npm start` to view the project from the browser
-- Click an Miscellenous Tasks to add a todo
+- type the correct city name your would like to get the weather results

 ## Authors